-What is Special: The four-day Ziro Music festival is set in the middle of this picturesque Zero valley, where you can listen amazing music from across the country, cultural events from the region, yummy food and tons of other outdoor activities.
+What is Special: The four-day Ziro Music festival is set in the middle of this picturesque Zero valley, where you can listen to amazing music from across the country, cultural events from the region, yummy food, and tons of other outdoor activities.

 India Art Festival

 India Art Festival, is a Contemporary Art Fair, is the biggest art fair hosted annually at three metro cities, Bengaluru, New Delhi, and Mumbai.
 The artworks including paintings, sculptures, drawings, installations, photographs, and editions as well as video and digital art by over 1000 artists represented by various galleries are displayed at India Art Festival annually.
 IAF aims to democratize the process of art viewing and buying by bringing it from the confines of unapproachable art spaces.
 Founded in 2011, the India Art Festival is a collaborative platform where many creative hands and special innovators come together to share their skills and creations with the public.

 When: 24th – 27th September 2020

 What is Special: It is the celebration of Indian culture and modern and contemporary art, it provides the opportunity to emerging, independent artists to show their skills.

 Pune International Literary Festival